Tuesday 6:15pm: Tuesday evening interval/speed session. This week’s session is 200m reps (follow the link for more details). Meet at Newtown Park.

-Check out the Scottish results.
+Check out the Scottish results

-Welcome to new club member, Patrick Morgan.
+Welcome to our new club member Jonathan Congdon.

 If you have a friend, family member, or colleague who you think might like to join Scottish, invite them to join our team.

-Join or rejoin Scottish at this link.
+Join or rejoin Scottish at this link

 This flat-ish, out-and-back 5km along Reservoir Road is tucked between a hill and the Wainuiomata River, nicely sheltered from the wind — and it’s a great chance to run a fast time with a big pack to pull you along.
 It’s the club championship distance for our junior and W50+/M60+ masters runners, with separate Women’s and Men’s 5km Champs races for everyone else.
 Come along to race, support, or just cheer the lion home.